 In practice, these conditions occur roughly every night.
 To conserve network bandwidth, upload takes place only if app data has changed.

-writing to the file system.
-By default, the backup system ignores apps that are
+longer writing to the file system.
+By default, the backup system ignores

 To simplify testing, Android includes tools that let you manually initiate a backup of your app.
 For more information, see Testing Backup and Restore.